AlterMannomann/SQL/README.md

       - Build a new universe
   - Node (between dimensions, not seed, has child in next dimension) overflow
     - Build a new universe
-      - Only option on any type of overflow for nodes in between, as coordinates have to be build by the seed to be consistent in all dimensions and new dimensions are not reachable as the node is not on the dimension frontier
+      - Only option on any type of overflow for nodes in between, because new coordinates and new dimensions are not reachable as the node is not on the dimension frontier and has already a child in the next dimension
   - Node (dimension frontier, no child) overflow
     - Energy overflow, but new dimensions are available in number space
       - Build a new dimension by adding +1 to current node dimension